 Identifying a Student in Crisis or Distress

-Faculty and staff often ask when a referral for personal Counseling is appropriate.
-The most obvious time would be when a student specifically indicates the need for personal counseling or psychological services.
+Faculty and staff often ask when a referral for Counseling is appropriate.
+The most obvious time would be when a student specifically indicates the need for counseling or psychological services.
 Counseling Services often sees students in crisis and distress.
 Crisis is identified as a situation in which the student identifies themselves or others as being in imminent danger of physical harm.
 While students in crisis may be visibly upset or crying, this does not necessarily indicate a crisis situation.

 In a crisis situation, faculty and staff often escort students to our office.
 During regular business hours, students presented as being in crisis are seen immediately for further evaluation.